Commercial Energy Compliance · From £149 · Call us

 What does 'at risk' mean?

 Properties rated D or E are legal to let today under the current EPC E minimum, but would become non-compliant if the proposed EPC C minimum takes effect in 2027/28.
-Getting a current EPC now gives you time to plan improvements.
+This means they could become unlettable within 2 years.
+Getting ahead of it now means you choose when and how to improve, rather than scrambling when the deadline hits.

 Where does the data come from?